kennyfrc/cami.js/docs/features/streams.md

 ### Demo - Registration Form

 <article>
-  <small>Try entering an email that is already taken, such as geovanniheaney@block.info (this is a mock email in our API)</small>
+  <small>Try entering an email that is already taken, such as trevinowanda@example.net (this is a mock email in our API)</small>
   <registration-form-cami-example></registration-form-cami-example>
 </article>
 <small>